-We are two former chiefs of police who are inviting our nation’s police chief executives, present and former, to support twelve specific policing values.
+We are two former chiefs of police who are inviting our nation’s police, elected officials, community leaders, and concerned citizens to stand up and support twelve specific policing values.

 David Couper began his career as a police officer and detective in the Minneapolis Police Department and then served as chief of police in two departments, Burnsville, Minn. and Madison, Wis., for over 25 years.
 Michael Scott was a police officer in Madison, Wis., and went on to serve in various administrative positions in the New York City; Ft.
 Pierce, Florida, and St. Louis Metropolitan police departments and then as chief of police in Lauderhill, Florida.
 Together, we represent two generations of American policing.